-Many years ago I had begun studying the “Sales Funnel” model for selling digital products and services.
-I was excited by it back then, but as I mentioned earlier, had reached a point of burn-out, so had no desire to work to complete my funnel.
+Many years ago I studied the ‘Sales Funnel‘ model for selling digital products and services.
+I was excited by it back then, but as I mentioned earlier, had reached a point of burn-out, so had no desire to build out a complete funnel.

 I began planning a range of products I wanted to create.
 For the first time in a long time, I felt utterly excited by how much work was in front of me.

-By mid 2014 I completed my fourth and final (for the time being) front end product, and also opened up the EJ Insider, my coaching community.
-It took me over a year to do it, but I have successfully executed the first phase of the plan I put into place to build my “new” blogging business.
+By mid 2014 I completed my fourth and final (for the time being) front end product, and also opened up the EJ Insider, my coaching community, which in 2016 became the Laptop Lifestyle Academy.
+It took me over a year to do it, but I successfully executed the first phase of the plan I put into place to build my new blogging business.

-The next phase is to completely recreate my flagship courses, starting with Blog Mastermind.
+The next phase was to completely recreate my flagship courses, starting with Blog Mastermind.

 I’m convinced that the best form of marketing is proven success stories.
 Your own success story is a great start, but when you can demonstrate others have achieved results thanks to your advice, then you have something special.

 With this in mind, I decided to showcase my previous graduate members as the centerpoint of my marketing campaign.
 However, I didn’t want to produce just short case studies solely for the purpose of promoting my products.
-I wanted to create valuable content that would help people in and of itself, which happened to be great case studies too.
+I wanted to create valuable content that would help people in and of itself, which happened to be great case studies showing that my products worked too.

 This was not hard to do.
 In fact, I had already done it.

 I’ve interviewed many people over the years, including a handful of graduates from my programs, who are great case studies.
-They started from zero, took my programs, worked hard, made life changing money, and then we share the entire story in an interview.
+They started from zero, took my program, worked hard, made life changing money, and we then share the entire story in an interview.